Iron items were distributed along the coast through an inter-group trade network linking Inuit place-groups.

 "Esquimaux Indians of the Coast of Labrador" communicated by a Moravian missionary, drawn by Garret, engraved by Chapman, published by C. Jones, October 17, 1818.
 From Charles de Volpi, Newfoundland: A Pictorial Record (Sherbrooke, Quebec: Longman Canada Limited, ©1972) 15.

-The aboriginal trade network disappeared, and Inuit journeys to southern Labrador gradually ceased, as Moravian stores supplied people with imported articles that they wanted.
+The Inuit trade network disappeared, and their journeys to southern Labrador gradually ceased, as Moravian stores supplied people with imported articles that they wanted.
 While Inuit initially resisted abandoning their own spiritual beliefs for Christianity, aid given by missionaries to ill, elderly, widowed, orphaned and hungry people led to increasing numbers of converts in the early 19th century.
-Original place-groups were eventually absorbed into the congregations of the Moravian stations which became the winter home for the majority of Inuit.
+Original place-groups were eventually absorbed into the congregations of Moravian stations which became the winter home for the majority of Inuit.

 With the declining presence of Inuit in southern Labrador, English fishing enterprises expanded and a permanent resident population developed.
 Several fishermen married Inuit women and formed families whose descendants remain in the region to this day.

-The Inuit population to the north suffered from frequent epidemic diseases during the 19th century causing high death rates and severe reduction in the size of the mission stations.
-The worst epidemic occurred in 1918 at Okak and Hebron, when an outbreak of influenza led to the death of one-third of the total Inuit population.
+The Inuit population on the northern coast suffered from frequent epidemic diseases during the 19th century causing high death rates and severe declines in the size of the mission stations.
+The worst epidemic occurred in 1918 at Okak and Hebron, when an outbreak of influenza led to the death of two-thirds of the total Inuit population.

 In 1973 the Labrador Inuit Association (LIA) was formed to promote the Inuit culture and advance the rights of Inuit to land which they traditionally harvested and occupied.
-The LIA submitted its land claim to the federal and provincial governments in 1977 and has since sought to negotiate a settlement defining aboriginal jurisdiction in the northern region.
-Approximately 4,000 members residing primarily in five coastal communities, located at Nain, Hopedale, Postville, Makkovik and Rigolet, are represented by the LIA.
+The LIA submitted its land claim to the federal and provincial governments in 1977 and a final agreement was made in 2004 resulting in the creation of the Nunatsiavut Government a year later.